“Cultivating Strong Minds, Strong Bodies and Strong Characters!”

 Within the martial arts industry, 3T Karate studios are widely recognized as being in the top 1% of schools nationally.
 The instructors teaching at LRA have between 6 and 14 years of training and teaching experience, have completed an instructor training certification program, have continuing education requirements, and have hundreds of hours of teaching experience for ages 3 through adult in our regular studios.

 We believe that this will be an exceptional opportunity for children to learn self-discipline, character, integrity, all in the name of Jesus, our Lord, and Savior!
-The cost of the program is $20 per month and is entirely optional.
+The cost of the program is $20 per month.

 The system we teach is Shorin Kempo Karate.
 It combines Traditional Okinawan Karate and Chinese Kempo.
 The focus of these arts is self-defense and developing the student’s physical skills, mental skills, and personal character.